IEEE SA STANDARDS BOARD OPERATIONS MANUAL

 Participants in an active IEEE standards development project are entitled to receive a copy of draft standards produced by that project without charge.
 The Working Group Chair of the project determines whether an individual (for individual projects) or entity (for entity projects) meets the requirements for participation.

 If a Working Group intends to coordinate drafts of a project for possible adoption of the approved standard by a national, regional, or international standards-developing organization, the Standards Committee and Working Group Chair shall jointly develop a plan with the IEEE Standards Department.
 IEEE may require an agreement prior to any adoption.

-If a Working Group intends to coordinate drafts of a project with a standards-developing organization or technical organization involved in the technology covered by that project, the Standards Committee and Working Group Chair shall work with the IEEE Standards Department to establish the liaison relationship, subject to the IEEE-SA Liaison Organization Guidelines for the Provision of Draft IEEE Standards.
-Once the relationship has been established, the Working Group Chair may submit drafts to the liaison organization for coordination.
-Prior to, or simultaneously with, the submission of a draft to the liaison organization, the Working Group Chair shall inform the IEEE Standards Department of the submission and shall also supply the relevant draft.
-The Working Group Chair shall immediately inform the IEEE Standards Department when the liaison relationship is no longer needed.
+If a Working Group intends to coordinate drafts of a project with a standards-developing organization or technical organization external to IEEE involved in the technology covered by that project, the Standards Committee and Working Group Chair shall work with the IEEE Standards Department to establish the draft sharing relationship.
+Once the draft sharing relationship has been established, the Working Group Chair may share drafts with the organization external to IEEE for coordination and shall inform the IEEE SA Program Manager and IEEE SA IPR Staff.
+The Working Group Chair shall immediately inform the IEEE SA Program Manager when the draft sharing relationship is no longer needed.

-All drafts submitted to liaison organizations shall have as its cover page a liaison organization cover letter that outlines the IEEE copyright, permitted uses, distribution mechanisms, and additional recipients of the draft.
-Template liaison organization cover letters are available from the IEEE Standards Department.
+All drafts submitted to organizations external to IEEE shall have as its cover page the IEEE SA draft sharing cover letter that outlines the IEEE copyright and permitted uses.
+The IEEE SA draft sharing cover letter is available from the IEEE Standards Department.